gerardroche/sublime-color-scheme-unit/README.md

 Tests are very similar to syntax tests.

-1. Ensure the file name starts with "color_scheme_test".
+1. Ensure the file name starts with `color_scheme_test`.
 2. Ensure the first line of the file starts with: `COLOR TEST "<color_scheme_file>" "<syntax_name>"`

 Each test in the syntax test file must first start the comment token (established on the first line, it doesn't actually have to be a comment according to the syntax), and then a `^` token.

-The is one type of test:
+There is one type of test:

 * Caret: `^` this will test the following selector against the scope on the most recent non-test line.
 It will test it at the same column the `^` is in.
 Consecutive `^`'s will test each column against the selector.
 Assertions are specified after the caret.
 There are three types of assertions: `fg=#<color>`, `bg=#<color>`, and `fs=<comma_delimited_list>` e.g `fs=bold,italic` or none `fs=`. *One or more assertions are required, and must be specified in the order listed above.*

-Once the above conditions are met, running the test will show the results in an output panel.
-Next Result (F4) can be used to navigate to the first failing test and Shift+F4 to navigate to the previous failing test.
+Once the above conditions are met, running the tests will show the results in an output panel.
+Next Result (F4) can be used to navigate to the first failing test and Previous Result (Shift+F4) to navigate to the previous failing test.

-### Example
+#### Example

 `Packages/five_easy_color_schemes/test/monokai_dark/color_scheme_test.php`